Thaeimos/gcp-miniature-goggles/README.md

 Room for improvement:
 - Create cloud scheduler and test all works
+    - Be sure only scheduler can trigger it
+    - Fix role permission to delegated SA about creating additional SA
 - Restrict API creation on the start and put it in Terraform
 - Terraform IaC
     - Improve way to auto configure bucket for state